On this page

 Overview Jump to heading

-Concise Binary Object Representation (CBOR) is a binary data serialisation format optimised for compactness and efficiency.
+Concise Binary Object Representation (CBOR) is a binary data serialization format optimized for compactness and efficiency.
 It is designed to encode a wide range of data types, including integers, strings, arrays, and maps, in a space-efficient manner.
 RFC 8949 - Concise Binary Object Representation (CBOR) spec.

 Limitations